-Lunch is $2.35 for elementary students, $2.60 for middle and high school students, and $3.75 for student meals from the high school Grill Line.
-Visitors pay $4 for lunch at any school, $4.50 for lunch from the high school Grill Line, and $5 for special events.
-Breakfast is $1.50 for all students; visitors may eat breakfast for $1.75.
-Free and reduced price meals are available for eligible students.
+Lunch is $2.45 for elementary students, $2.70 for middle and high school students, and $3.75 for student meals from the high school Grill Line.
+Breakfast is $1.60 for all students.
+Free and reduced price meals are available for eligible students; the online application for the 2023-24 year can be accessed through https://linqconnect.com/.
 A complete menu listing is available on our School Menus page.

 Open Records Requests

 Open Records Requests for Cherokee County School District records may be made by contacting the Office of Communications.

 For more information, please see the Georgia Open Records Act.

 Parent Square communication

 Parents receive access to a ParentSquare account when they have indicated that they want to receive emails from the district.
 This is done during either online registration, Back to School Gateway or Express Gateway processes (depending on the time of the school year).
 If you previously chose that you did not want to receive emails, but now you do want to have an account, you may change that information using the Gateway process.
 From the CCSD homepage, go to the Parents & Community section and choose Forms & Updates.
 Once logged into the Gateway platform, under communication chose YES.
 If you experience any technical difficulties using ParentSquare, please email email@example.com

 Student Parking permits are handled at each high school.